 He has been a Member of the Honorary Advisory Council of the Institute for Global Law and Policy at Harvard University since 2012 and received Doctor Honoris Causa from Universities in Australia, Japan, Korea, Thailand, The Philippines, Brazil, Portugal and the U.S. He writes extensively on international affairs in the media and has authored several books, including Words Of Hope: Speeches, Essays (Longueville Media, 2018).

 Inge Kaul is Adjunct at the Hertie School and served as the first director of the Human Development Report office of UNDP, New York, between 1989 and 1995 and later as director of UNDP’s Office of Development Studies.
 Her publications include Global Public Goods (Cheltenham: Edward Elgar, 2016), Providing Global Public Goods; Managing Globalization (New York: OUP, 2003) and The New Public Finance; Responding to Global Challenges (New York: OUP, 2006).

-Henrik Enderlein is President of Hertie School of Governance and Director, Jacques Delors Institut – Berlin.
+Henrik Enderlein is President of Hertie School and Director, Jacques Delors Institut – Berlin.

-Richard Kühnel is Head of Representation of the European Commission in Germany and Member of the Practice Council at the Hertie School of Governance.
+Richard Kühnel is Head of Representation of the European Commission in Germany and Member of the Practice Council at the Hertie School.

 About the Kapuscinski Development Lectures

 Top global thinkers discuss development in the European Union countries.
 The series “Kapuscinski Development Lectures”, named for Ryszard Kapuscinski, a Polish reporter and writer who covered developing countries, is organized jointly by the European Commission, the United Nations Development Programme and partner universities and development think-tanks.
 Over 100 lectures gathered since 2009 over 30,000 participants.